Generalizing Hate Speech Detection Using Multi-Task Learning: A Case Study of Political Public Figures: Methodology

 \subsection{Model}

-\cref{fig:bert_schema} shows the schema of our proposed BERT-based multi-task transfer learning pipeline.
+\cref{fig:bert_schema} shows the schema of our proposed BERT-based \citep{DBLP:journals/corr/abs-1810-04805} multi-task transfer learning pipeline.
 It consists of the following:

 \textbf{The Preprocessing Unit} standardizes the text input by removing capitalization, repetitive punctuation, redundant white spaces, emojis, and URLs in text.
 It uses a single space character to separate all words and punctuation.
-We remove the Twitter-specific retweet flag ``RT'' and filter sequences that are empty after preprocessing.
+We filter out empty sequences or only containing the Twitter-specific retweet flag ``RT'' after preprocessing.

-\textbf{The BERT Unit} consists of the pretrained BERT tokenizer, the pretrained BERT language model, and a pooling layer.
-The BERT tokenizer creates a sequence of tokens to be used as input for the BERT model from the preprocessed text.
+\textbf{The BERT Unit} consists of the pre-trained BERT tokenizer, the pre-trained BERT language model, and a pooling layer.
+The BERT tokenizer creates a sequence of tokens as input for the BERT model from the preprocessed text.
 The BERT model creates a representation for each token in the sequence.
-The pooling layer constructs a fixed-sized sentence embedding by pooling together the individual token representations.
-It consists of a fully connected layer and a $tanh$ activation.
-It inputs from BERT the token outputs and the hidden state of the last BERT layer after processing the first token of the sequence.
-We use the original pretrained weights (\textit{bert-base-uncased}) \citep{DBLP:journals/corr/abs-1810-04805} to initialize the tokenizer, the BERT model, and the pooling layer.
+The BERT pooling layer constructs a fixed-sized sentence embedding by pooling together the individual token representations.
+It takes inputs from the BERT token outputs and the hidden state of the last BERT layer after processing the first token of the sequence (the ``[CLS]" token).
+The pooling layer consists of a fully connected layer and a $tanh$ activation function, formally defined as where $z = \vec{w}^T \vec{x}$ given inputs $\vec{x}$ and weights $\vec{w}$.
+We use the original pre-trained weights (\textit{bert-base-uncased}) \citep{DBLP:journals/corr/abs-1810-04805} to initialize the tokenizer, the BERT model and the pooling layer.
 During pretraining, the Linear layer weights are trained using the next sentence prediction (classification) objective.

 \textbf{The Dataset-Specific Classifier Heads} take the representation produced by the pooling layer and produce a classification for each task (corresponding to each dataset).
-Each head consists of a 3-layer neural network with a hidden size of 512 and softmax activation.
-Weights are not shared between classification heads.
+Each head consists of a 3-layer neural network with a hidden size of 512 and softmax activation, formally given as for the $i$-th class of $K$ classes where $\vec{z} \in \mathbb{R}^K$ is the logit output from the hidden layer.
+The classification heads do not share weights, producing different predictions based on the single set of BERT encodings.
+This incentivizes BERT to construct representations useful to all classifier heads.